marcelopbarros/waitdb/README.md

 # wait_db

 The main purpose of this project is to be able to wait for a database (for now, MySQL) running inside a container to be ready for connections after startup.
 All approaches I found rely on a script that tries over and over to connect to the database, or try to establish a TCP connection with the container.
-My aproach in this script is to rely on the retrieved log from the container.
+My approach in this script is to rely on the retrieved log from the container.

 ## How it works